-What is taxonomy classification, why does it matter, and how can it help you to stay ahead of the competition, particularly for businesses that rely on data?
+What is data taxonomy, why does it matter, and how can it help you to stay ahead of the competition, particularly for businesses that rely on data?

-There’s a lot to address, so let’s take a closer look.
+There is a lot to address, so let us have a closer look.

-It is estimated that over 250,000 new websites are created every day, adding to the billions that already exist and the hundreds of millions that publish content on a regular basis.
-That’s a lot of data and a lot of information, and as with everything else on the web, only a fraction of it is useful and relevant.
+It is estimated that over 250,000 new websites are created every day, adding to the billions that already exist and the millions that publish content on a regular basis.
+That is a lot of data management for a lot of information, and as with everything else on the web, only a fraction of it is valuable and relevant.

-You can’t be expected to sort through this data manually.
-Even if you had the time and the patience, new data is created faster than you can analyse and record it—you just can’t keep up.
+You cannot be expected to sort through this unstructured data manually.
+Even if you had the time and the patience, new data is created faster than you can analyse and record it—you just cannot keep up.

-Taxonomy classification services, such as those provided by Identrics, help to automate this immensely time-consuming process.
+Data taxonomy classification services, such as those provided by Identrics, help to automate this immensely time-consuming process.
 Through real-time analysis of common words, they can help you to learn more about an organisation, entity, or brand, and provide some much-needed clarity.

-Taxonomy classification uses machine learning to trawl through hundreds of thousands of documents and find relevant, valuable information.
-Thanks to natural language processing, it can extract relevant information, and then provide a readable hierarchy of data, with all vital info broken down into easily digestible segments.
+Taxonomy classification uses machine learning algorithms to crawl through hundreds of documents and find relevant, valuable information.
+Thanks to natural language processing, it can extract relevant information, and then provide a readable hierarchy of data, with vital data points broken down into easily digestible segments.

-The information will then tell you exactly what you need to know, highlighting everything from opinions and complaints to potential errors and oversights.
+The information will then tell you exactly what you need to know, highlighting everything from opinions, customer feedback and complaints to potential errors and oversights

-Taxonomy classification can’t simply trawl the entire internet and then categorise everything that relates to your brand, products, or services.
+Taxonomy classification can’t simply perform text mining over the entire internet and then categorise everything that relates to your brand, products, or services.
 You need to define specific criteria for it to work.

-In the above example, for instance, you may choose to highlight “functionality”, “reliability”, and “useability”, all of which can tell you more about how your product is being used.
+In the above example, for instance, you may choose to highlight “functionality”, “reliability”, and “usability”, all of which can tell you more about how your product is being used.

 A trained algorithm will have an idea of what to look for based on these criteria.
 Once you have that information, you can tell it to search through a specific dataset, such as customer support emails, user reviews, or support tickets.

-If it returns a wealth of data telling you that there is a specific issue with an aspect of the product, you can fix the issue and fine-tune the algorithm to look for other data points.
+If it returns a wealth of data telling you that there is a specific issue with an aspect of the product, you can fix the issue and fine-tune the language model to look for other data points.

 Taxonomy classification is a complicated process, but we have developed an automated process that is fast and simple.
-It’s easy to use and can search seemingly endless data to find the results that you need.
+It is easy to use and can search seemingly endless data to find the results that you need.

 Here’s how it works:

-Data From Many Sources: Our taxonomy classification API gathers information from numerous sources.
-This expands the data pool and allows us to provide more of a holistic approach and a complete understanding of the topic at hand.
+Data from many sources: Our taxonomy classification API gathers information from numerous sources.
+This expands the data pool and allows us to provide more of a holistic approach and a complete understanding of multiple topics at hand.

 Machine learning is integral to the data classification process.
 In simple terms, machine learning is a type of artificial intelligence (AI) that works by learning from human data.

-The algorithm is fed text, tags, and other predefined data so that it can learn what to look for.
-This “training data” lets the AI fine-tune its methods and find relevant patterns.
+The algorithm is fed text, tags, and other predefined training data, so that it can learn what to look for.
+This enriched training data lets the AI fine-tune its methods, perform text analysis and find relevant patterns.

-The importance of taxonomy classification services largely depends on your brand and your place in the market, but there is a distinctive benefit for every company that relies on data can benefit from these services.
+The importance of taxonomy classification services largely depends on your brand and your place in the market, but there is a distinctive benefit for every company that relies on data.

 The main goal is to stay ahead of the competition, and there are several ways that it can help with this.

-Firstly, taxonomy classification methods can keep your content evergreen and ensure you’re producing content that people actually want to read.
+- Firstly, taxonomy classification methods can keep your content evergreen and ensure you are producing content that people actually want to read.
 If you have good content, you will drive more organic traffic to your brand.

-Taxonomy classification categorisation helps to highlight promotable, shareable, and reusable content, all of which play a role in developing an effective content marketing strategy.
+- Taxonomy classification helps to highlight promotable, shareable, and reusable content, all of which play a role in developing an effective content marketing strategy.

 The world is moving at a rapid pace.
 Machine learning is one of the ways to move even faster and stay ahead of the competition.
 At Identrics, we have the tools you need to get on top and stay there.